cucac/truenas-influxdb-grafana/README.md

 ### InfluxDB Installation and Configurations
 Visit this wbesite https://portal.influxdata.com/downloads/ and select InfluxDB version to install.
-At this point, we will determine graphite engpoint is enabled in InfluxDb by editing configuration file.
-Also we will activate the template for TrueNAS.
+At this point, we will determine graphite endpoint is enabled in InfluxDb setting by editing configuration file.
+Also, we will modify the its template for TrueNAS.
 Configuration file is located at /etc/influxdb/influxdb.conf

 	[http]
 	# Determines whether HTTP endpoint is enabled.